cairo-book/cairo-book/src/ch11-09-loops-and-idiomatic-looping.md

 We will look at how iterating and accessing values in `loop` can cause ownership issues.

 From our example, we are iterating over the `pizza_ingredients` array and appending the felt252 value of `mushroom` to the `ingredient` array.
-In the case where `mushroom` is not found, it prints `Ingredients not found` message.
+In the case where `mushroom` is not found, it panics and prints `Ingredients not found` message.
 After `append`, we print the value of `ingredient.at(0)`.

 ```rust,noplayground
 {{#include ../listings/ch11-advanced-features/listing_06_loop/src/examples/ownership_example_complex.cairo}}